Skip to main content

 (b) An evaluation of the impact of the construction, operation, and maintenance of the proposed facility on the land and the following agricultural facilities and practices within the project area:

-(i) Field operations such as plowing, planting, cultivating, spraying, aerial applications, harvesting.
+(i) Field operations such as plowing, planting, cultivating, spraying, aerial applications, and harvesting.

-(i) Avoidance or minimization to the maximum extent practicable of any damage to field tile drainage systems and soils in agricultural areas.
+(d) Plans to avoid, where possible, or minimize to the extent practicable, any damage to functioning field tile drainage systems and soils resulting from the construction, operation, and/or maintenance of the facility in agricultural areas.

 Supplemental Information